2408-capstone-team5/harrier-self-hosted-runner/README.md

 ## Overview

-This repository contains the automated deployment process for **Harrier**, an open-source pipeline designed to simplify processing unstructured data and integrating it into modern knowledge bases.
+This repository contains the automated deployment process for **Harrier**, an open-source developer productivity tool to accelerate CI/CD build times of GitHub Actions workflows by automating deployment of AWS self-hosted runners and persistent cache storage.

 Learn more about Harrier:
 - [Website](https://harrier-gha-runner.github.io/)